Frequently Asked Questions

 If an employee chooses to resign from his job during the first six weeks of sick leave, his or her employer is liable to settle the balance of all financial entitlements.
 This provision shall also apply in the event of death by reason of sickness before the end of the aforementioned six weeks.
 If an employee takes sick leave for the full 12-week period, this does not constitute an interruption of continuous service and will not affect any end of service gratuity which is owed.

 Companies may provide benefits beyond the law at their own discretion.
 The SC remains in constant dialogue with all of our contractors and will engage with contractors on a case-by-case basis if any issues directly relating to salary payment occur.
-As we have no confirmed cases, this is not currently an issue.

 The SC is reviewing the situation on a continuous basis and will take the necessary measures to protect the health and safety of all construction workers and direct staff, which may include temporary suspension of work as and when required.